plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 The test first reaches every public resource with an unblocked profile, then enables the exact blocked-DNS override.
-It captures the provider's structured callback log, verifies the exact remote address/port and decision-to-Boolean mapping, verifies pass-through flows never enter provider handling, and checks that the accepted NTP endpoint reaches Rama's UDP forwarding service.
-The UDP/443 request uses Apple's `nscurl --http3-prior-knowledge` and requires the response to report `http=http/3`; the matching provider record must also be a fresh UDP/443 flow attributed to `com.apple.nscurl`, so a TCP fallback or an unrelated background QUIC flow cannot satisfy it.
+It captures the provider's structured Rust log, verifies the exact remote address/port and Rama decision, verifies pass-through flows never enter provider handling, and checks that the accepted NTP endpoint reaches Rama's UDP forwarding service.
+On macOS 15+, an exact initial endpoint reaching Rust also proves that the modern typed callback delivered the flow; the generic fallback has no public remote endpoint to forward.
+The UDP/443 request uses Apple's
+`nscurl --http3-prior-knowledge` and requires the response to report `http=http/3`; the matching provider record must also be a fresh UDP/443 flow attributed to `com.apple.nscurl`, so a TCP fallback or an unrelated background QUIC flow cannot satisfy it.

 Exact endpoint and source-application fields remain private during normal operation.
-The example's `RamaTransparentProxyExampleProvider` subclass owns the E2E mode, probe allowlist, public test diagnostics, and ten-minute safety timeout; none of that test policy lives in the reusable `RamaAppleNetworkExtension` provider.
-It matches the derived source-app bundle identifier, so both bare and team-prefixed `python3` signing identifiers resolve to `com.apple.python3`.
-Unrelated background flows remain private, and the mode is never written to the saved `NETransparentProxyManager` profile.
+The example Rust policy owns the E2E mode, probe allowlist, public test diagnostics, and ten-minute expiry for temporary UDP overrides.
+The reusable `RamaAppleNetworkExtension` provider remains final and contains no test policy or probe knowledge.
+Rust receives the normalized source-app bundle identifier, so both bare and team-prefixed `python3` signing identifiers resolve to `com.apple.python3`.
+Unrelated background flows remain private, and the mode is passed through `startOptions` without ever being written to the saved `NETransparentProxyManager` profile.
+Downstream users configure and decide UDP flows in Rust; they do not need a custom Swift provider.

 The default targets are maintained public services and therefore require Internet access.
 They can be replaced for a restricted runner with